 Asheville GreenWorks offers free environmental education programs on waste reduction through recycling and composting, urban forestry and water quality.

 Waste Reduction through Recycling and Composting

 Since the beginning, GreenWorks has focused on waste reduction education, making sure generations of children learn the basics of living lightly on the earth.
-Our educators teach the 3 R’s – Reduce, Reuse and Recycle - through hands-on activities, lessons and field trips to the landfill, recycling center and composting facility
+Our educators teach the 3 R’s – Reduce, Reuse and Recycle - through hands-on activities and lessons.

 Lessons on the 3 main types of composting and hands-on applications.
 These lessons can be held at community gardens, school gardens or offsite at a local commercial composting facility.
 This program is flexible enough to challenge students K-12.